 GOAL: To make a side income for your family.
 ACTIONS: Very calculated, data-driven, practical choices and not heart-led.

 Think about your current lifestyle.
 The way you live and your schedule.

 Maybe you need to have something that is sustainable with a day job, raising kids, or homeschooling.
 Before you get started with anything think about the life you want to live now.
 And the life you want to live 5 to 10 years down the road.

 If you don’t see things changing then getting dairy goats that require daily or twice daily milking is not going to be worth the stress when you are in a busy season of life.

 Anytime we want to leave to go on vacation it’s a challenge to find someone to come and house-sit.
 Rabbits might seem easy but when you have a few thousand dollars in animals it’s a little nerve-racking to trust them to someone else who you are not sure we’ll recognize when something goes wrong.

 Plus, no one knows how to take care of your animals better than you.
-Cant I get an amen from all the obsessive animal mommas!
+Can I get an amen from all the obsessive animal mommas!

 So think about the type of life you want to live first before you start bringing on all types of animals.
 It’s going to be even more difficult if you have something like a dairy animal that needs to be milked or having someone take care of an animal that might be a little messy for some people.

-Now, remember the list you made of supplies you already have?
-Go through that list and compare it to your startup list and see what you already have and what you have to buy.
+Go through that list and compare it to your startup list of the animal you are thinking if starting with.
+See what you already have and what you have to buy.